Kurt Maetzig: Career

 He received his PhD from TUM in 1935 after he had completed his dissertation entitled "The accountancy of a film-copying institution."
 He then worked for various firms, including his father's, where he worked on film technology and photochemistry, and also gave lessons on copying techniques and problems with sound and colour in films.
 However, following the Nuremberg Laws of 1935, his work permit was revoked by the Film Chamber of the Reich in 1937 due to his mother's Jewish heritage.
+Maetzig then ran a small photochemical laboratory in Berlin and gave lectures on film technology.

 During the Second World War, Maetzig became a member of the illegal Communist Party in 1944.
 After the war, he moved back to Berlin, where he co-founded a group called "Filmaktiv" in 1945, whose aim was to organise a resumption of film production.
 He joined the newly founded state-owned film studio, DEFA, in 1947, where he worked as a director both of documentaries and feature films.
 He became DEFA's artistic director in 1946.
 He was also the first director and editor of the weekly newsreel "Der Augenzeuge" (English: The Eyewitness).

 Maetzig's first feature film was Ehe im Schatten (Marriage in the Shadows), released in 1947.
 It was the most successful film of the post-war period, attracting over 12 million viewers in total.
 His other notable films include Die Buntkarierten (1949), which was entered into the Cannes Film Festival, the Ernst Thälmann films (1954–55), and the science fiction film Der schweigende Stern (1960).
 Some of Maetzig's work has been described as East German propaganda particularly his two part series on Ernst Thalman (Ernst Thälmann - Sohn seiner Klasse, Ernst Thälmann - Führer seiner Klasse), though nearly all his films in production from 1965–66 were banned by East German authorities.
 He also directed the film Das Kaninchen bin ich (The Rabbit is Me) (1965), which was one of twelve films that were banned in East Germany after the 11th plenum of the SED's Central Committee for being too critical of the internal social problems within the country.

 He retired as a film director in 1976.
 He died on 8 August 2012 in Wildkuhl, Mecklenburg.